Jonas Prapiestis

 Jonas Prapiestis (born 2 August 1952) is a Lithuanian judge, Professor of criminal law and politician, born in Kupiškis.
 In 1990 he was among those who signed the Act of the Re-Establishment of the State of Lithuania.

 Biography

-Jonas Prapiestis has graduated the Law Faculty of Vilnius University in 1975 and has worked as a lecturer in the Department of the Criminal Law of the Faculty.
+Jonas Prapiestis graduated the law faculty of Vilnius University in 1975 and has worked as a lecturer in the Department of the Criminal Law of the Faculty.

 He worked as a judge in the field of Criminal law and Criminal procedure at Lietuvos Aukščiausiasis Teismas.